 - The conversion rate to AA in the skin is 86%, which is higher than the average 50-60%!

 - Several studies have been done on EAA’s brightening effects, which show promising results (source).
-One study showed that it has superior brightening abilities compared to other vitamin c forms, even AA (source)
+One showed that it has superior brightening abilities compared to other vitamin c forms, even AA (source)

 - There have been a few reports of allergic reactions to EAA, but in my opinion this is more of a YMMV case than an actual issue with EAA.